BlakeScala/herbicorps/README.md

 ### Future Features/Known Bugs

 * Deleting restaurants from favorites not yet implemented
+* Removed click listeners from favorites page because the intent was crashing app.
+Will fix soon
 * Implicit intent will be an email in the future
 * API only returns about ten results each time despite count